cognidox/OfficeToPDF/OfficeToPDF/README.txt

                               the page
   /word_footer_dist <pts>   - the distance (in points) from the footer to the bottom
                               of the page
+  /pdf_page_mode <mode>     - controls how the PDF will open with Acrobat reader. <mode> can be
+                              one of the following values:
+							    full      - the PDF will open in fullscreen mode bookmarks - the PDF will open with the bookmarks visible thumbs    - the PDF will open with the thumbnail view visible /version                  - print out the version of OfficeToPDF and exit

   Templates:
   ----------